The following patent was granted by

 Secure Socket Layer (SSL), the IETF's

-Note that because this invention would be used by the
+this invention would be used by the government, any

-uses would be implemented in the invention.
-In the US, the
+implemented in the invention.
+In the US, the National

 smartcard.nist.gov.
 The Government Smart